XimeraProject/server/README.md

         export LTI_KEY=myltikey
         export LTI_SECRET=myltisecret
         export GITHUB_WEBHOOK_SECRET=githubwebhooksecret

 Type source `env.sh` to execute those commands

+Note that if you used a different database name, you should set XIMERA_MONGO_DATABASE to the name of your database.

 7. Go into the `ximera` directory within the `kisonecat` repository and use `npm` to install all other js scripts needed by the server